Staff Profile

 My postdoctoral work built upon my prior research by looking at contemporary poetry performance in the UK—particularly by Black British and British South-Asian writers and creatives—and establishing it as a recognised branch of historico-literary enquiry.

-I have published book chapters and journal articles in Modernism/modernity Print Plus; Journal of British and Irish Innovative Poetry; Presses Universitaires de La Méditerranée; Etudes Anglaise; and De Gruyter, among other places.
+I have published book chapters and journal articles in Modernism/modernity Print Plus; Journal of British and Irish Innovative Poetry; Presses Universitaires de La Méditerranée; Etudes Anglaise; and Palgrave Macmillan among other places.

-Alongside my academic work in traditional venues, I have also published reviews and creative-critical essays in Poetry London; Poetry Wales; Poetry Book Society; and Versopolis.
+Alongside my academic work in traditional venues, I regularly publish poetry reviews and creative-critical reflections in UK poetry broadsheets and magazines like Poetry London; Poetry Wales; Poetry Book Society; and Versopolis.
 I remain a regular reviewer for Poetry Book Society (founded by T.S.
 Eliot in 1953) and have been a Reviews Editor for the London-based (and online) magazine titled harana poetry jointly edited by Kostya Tsokalis and Romalyn Ante.

 I have delivered talks on my ongoing research at numerous international conferences across the US and UK, including the MSA (Modernist Studies Association); MLA (Modern Languages Association); and NeMLA (NorthEast Modern Languages Association).

-I look forward to hearing from prospective students and PGRs who are interested in working on any of the broad areas mentioned above.
+I look forward to hearing from prospective students and PGRs who are interested in working on British and diasporic contemporary poetry; women's writing; postcolonial and Black-British writing; and poetry performance.

-For the 2022/23 academic year, I am also currently supervising seven undergraduate dissertations on various aspects of modern and contemporary literature; Indian/South Asian literature; and Black British literature.
+I also supervise undergraduate dissertations on various aspects of modern and contemporary literature; Indian/South Asian literature; and Black British literature.

 International Teaching Recognition

-2021: Virtual Faculty Residency, Andrew W. Mellon funded Plant Humanities Initiative, Dumbarton Oaks, Harvard University
+2021: Virtual Faculty Residency, Dumbarton Oaks, Harvard University, funded by Andrew W. Mellon

-I have guest lectured (virtually as well as in person) across universities in Britain, Scotland, and the United States.
+I have guest lectured (virtually as well as in person) across universities in UK, India and the United States.

 -